 Functions of Distribution Channels

-In order to understand the importance of distribution channels, you need to understand that it doesn’t just bridge the gap between the producer of a product and its user.
+In order to understand the importance of distribution channels, businesses need to understand that it doesn’t just bridge the gap between the producer of a product and its user.

-Logistics and Physical Distribution: Marketing channels are responsible for assembly, storage, sorting, and transportation of goods from manufacturers to customers.
+- Logistics and Physical Distribution: Distribution channels are responsible for the assembly, storage, sorting, and transportation of goods from manufacturers to customers.

 Direct selling is one of the oldest forms of selling products.
-It doesn’t involve the inclusion of an intermediary and the manufacturer gets in a direct contact with the customer at the point of sale.
+It doesn’t involve the inclusion of an intermediary and the manufacturer gets in direct contact with the customer at the point of sale.
 Some examples of direct channels are peddling, brand retail stores, taking orders on the company’s website, etc. Direct channels are usually used by manufacturers selling perishable goods, expensive goods, and whose target audience is geographically concentrated.
-For example: Bakers, jewellers, etc.
+For example, bakers, jewellers, etc.